Skyrat-SS13/Skyrat-tg/modular_skyrat/modules/indicators/readme.md

 ### Description:

-The compilation of all player indicators (CI, Sentience, SSD, Typing) Combat Indicator - Toggleable by players, declares intent to engage in combat SSD Indicator - Automatically shows when a player has disconnected Typing Indicator - Shows when a player is typing Sentience Indicator - Shows on simplemobs when player controlled, to facilitate simplemob RP
+The compilation of all player indicators (CI, SSD, Typing) Combat Indicator - Toggleable by players, declares intent to engage in combat SSD Indicator - Automatically shows when a player has disconnected Typing Indicator - Shows when a player is typing

 ### TG Proc Changes:
 Combat Indicator